Template Customization Guide

 🎮

-Use the full U3D platform with multiplayer, character controller, and interactive systems.
-Best for social experiences, games, and fully interactive content.
+Use everything the template offers.
+Multiplayer, character controller, interactivity tools, monetization.
+Best for social experiences, games, and interactive showcases.

 • Zero configuration required